-The beauty of news groups is that if you visit them regularly it is easy to keep up with the new topics.
+The beauty of news groups are that, if you visit them regularly, it is easy to keep up with the new topics.
 Your browser will change the colour of news items that you have read to give a visual clue as to where you are up to.
-When you open an item a tree appears showing any replies in hierarchical order.
-If there are several questions or points in the original item, there can be several threads of replies.
+When you open an item, a tree appears showing any replies in hierarchical order.
+If there are several questions, or points, in the original item, there can be several threads of replies.
 You must always remember that newsgroups are public and anyone can see your contribution.
 I was stung the very first time that I ever posted an answer to a newsgroup.
-It was about six years ago and I answered a question on a Surveying newsgroup.
-It was a simple question; I gave a polite reply and thought nothing more of it.
-About a couple of weeks later I received an email from an unknown person in America suggesting that I was a good family man with a strong moral sense and would be interested in working for good in the world.
-This seemed OK, but as you read further it became very apparent that I was being asked to join the KKK or something very similar.
-The Web being fairly new to me at that time, it took a bit of deduction to work out how they had found my address and sent me the invite to join.
+It was about six years ago and I answered a question on a Surveying newsgroup. it was a simple question; I gave a polite reply and thought nothing more of it About a couple of weeks later I received an email from an unknown person in America suggesting that as I was a family man with a strong moral sense, would 1 be interested in working for good in the world.
+This seemed OK but, as you read further, it became very apparent that I was being asked to join the KKK, or something very similar.
+The Web being fairly new to me at that time, it took a bit of deduction to workout how they had found my address and sent me the Invitation to join.